Submitting your application

 - porting, developing and using codes

-- the use of relevant HPC facilities.
+- the use of relevant HPC facilities

-Highlight any previous publications or other scientific outputs arising from HPC work related to this application.
 If you are new to HPC, explain how you plan to involve partners and use service support to ensure there is sufficient computational expertise to achieve the stated objectives.

 Include any other information you think is relevant to demonstrate your suitability to undertake this work.

-Resource management
+Resource management (up to two pages)

-Explain how you plan to use and manage the allocated computational resources.
-It is imperative that you only request an allocation you can realistically use in the allocation period.
-This should take into account:
+Explain how you plan to use and manage the allocated computational resources, as approved by the technical assessment.
+It is important that you only request an allocation you can realistically use in the allocation period.

 - queuing times